-UK: In addition to understanding whether risks concentrated at specific institutions could spill over to the broader financial system, the BoE's CBES is intended to gauge which management actions could create systemic risks (e.g., if many financial institutions indicate their divestment from certain sectors of the economy, leading to fire-sale dynamics), and it explores the link between flood risk, property valuations, mortgage lending, and the provision of insurance.
-These interactions between banks and insurers are primarily assessed via the qualitative section of the exercise.
-The BoE has launched a second round of the CBES to further understand how participants' business models may be expected to respond to climate-related financial risks (e.g., banks may be asked to reconsider their management actions on their mortgage exposures in light of diminishing insurance provision).
-The CBES also explores the implications of the planned withdrawal of the government backed flood risk reinsurer (Flood Re) and property valuations via the qualitative section of the exercise.
+UK: In addition to understanding whether risks concentrated at specific institutions could spill over to the broader financial system, the BoE's CBES has sought to gauge whether actions taken in response could create systemic risks (e.g., if many financial institutions indicate their divestment from certain sectors of the economy), while exploring the link between flood risk, property valuations, mortgage lending, and the provision of insurance.
+The BoE launched a second round of the CBES to further understand how participants' business models may be expected to respond to climate-related financial risks (e.g., participants were asked to provide further detail on how their actions might change, if they were unable to assume a 'first mover' advantage, or if they had to assume that competitors were taking similar actions to them).
+The CBES also explored the implications of the planned withdrawal of the government backed flood risk reinsurer (Flood Re) and property valuations via the qualitative section of the exercise.
+The results were published in May 2022.